 What to do if you need cash but don’t want to give up on your crypto?

 The demand for instant cash sparked the need for a new type of financial services – “crypto loans.”
 Crypto loan platforms are a type of service that allows one to put his/her crypto down as collateral and borrow fiat at a ratio.

 Below are some of the most notable crypto loan services that currently exist on the market.

 SALT Lending is a blockchain-backed loan platform that allows you to get cash deposited directly into your bank account.
 The company has over $50M in loans serviced, 30 lendable jurisdictions worldwide, and over 64,000 platform users.

 On the downside, SALT is limited to a low number of cryptocurrencies that can be used as collateral.
 Additionally, the loan-to-value ratio is relatively low (up to 60%).

 Nexo calls its services “The World’s First Instant Crypto-backed Loans.”
 Loan amounts are from $1,000 to $2,000,000.
 Nexo uses Onfido (trusted by Coinbase and others) for its regulatory compliance.
 Moreover, the platform has over $1 billion in instant crypto-backed loan requests.

-On the downside, Nexo is known for its hidden fees, a limited number of collateral crypto wallets and limitations when it comes to cash withdrawals.
+On the downside, Nexo is known for its hidden fees, a limited number of collateral crypto wallets, and limitations when it comes to cash withdrawals.
 As of writing this, the rates now start at 5.9% APR and can go up to 11.9% APR.

 Unchained Capital is a service that offers dedicated collateral addresses on blockchain for easy monitoring.
 The site offers 12-18% APR over a length of 3-60 months.
-The site does not perform hard credit checks.
+The website does not perform hard credit checks.
 Interest rates will vary by state.

 On the downside, the site offers BTC/ETH loans only.
 Also, the company’s loan to value ratio is pretty low – 35-50%.